Frequently asked questions

 Q. What are you doing to support your colleagues?

 A. Our colleagues are working extremely hard in a challenging environment and we are doing everything we can to support them and to thank them for all that they are doing, some of the actions we are taking can be seen below.
 If you do go into a store and want to say thank you, then they would very much appreciate it.

-- Colleagues who become ill with COVID-19 will be paid from the first day of absence, regardless of their sick entitlement or waiting days.
+· Colleagues who become ill with COVID-19 or need to self-isolate are paid from the first day of absence.

 Q. What are you doing to protect colleagues from abuse?